marek-sterzik/gitlab-sandbox-runner/README.md

 This repository contains a solution for a full-featured docker-enabled gitlab runner.

+Features:

+* possibility to run build commands utilizing docker
+* builds are completely isolated from the host and run in a docker container
+* easy to use solution with two containers (runner and sandbox)

 ## Overview

 When running CI tasks which include interaction with docker, it is quite hard to make a secure